bootphon/contrastive-symmetry/README.md

 The random comparison inventories and the extra geometries, on the other hand, are included (under data/).
-The code is there to re-generate them, but it is poorly documented.
+The code is there to re-generate them, but is only briefly documented below.

 ##Requirements